 - List personal property for which you pay property taxes in NC

 - Open a savings and a checking account at a local bank or credit union

 - If possible, convert membership in professional associations, service or civic groups, churches, etc. to local chapters of these groups.

 - Keep track of proof of jury duty, tax forms filed that include the time you lived and worked in NC, where you live while not in NC, and what your parents still help you with.
 This last item may require that your parents provide additional information, such as their tax records.

 When you begin working on your application, you’ll not only complete the application, but also include proof of the aforementioned residentiary acts (the online application system will tell you what you need when you submit it).
 Applicants to NC State typically have their initial tuition residency status determined based on responses they provide as part of their admissions application.
 The written statement you have to provide is also crucial.
 Please see the Graduate School’s site and the RDS site for guidance.
 It takes 12 months to obtain and accomplish all of the recommended steps to be considered for NC State residency.
 So start as soon as you arrive in North Carolina.

-If you don’t start this process now, you will likely not get approved for in-state residency next year.
-The RDS will scrutinize what you submit, and if it does not meet their standards when you get rejected, they may decide to also deem you ineligible for in-state tuition and you will be responsible for the tuition remission portion of your bill.
+If you don't start this process as soon as you arrive in North Carolina, you will likely not get approved for in-state residency for your second year.
+The RDS will scrutinize what you submit, and if it does not meet their standards you may get rejected.
+They may decide to also deem you ineligible for in-state tuition and you will be responsible for the tuition remission portion of your bill (the difference between in-state and out-of-state tuition).
 With that in mind, YOU NEED TO TAKE THIS VERY SERIOUSLY.